thautwarm/plfp/view-point-from-research-side/Lamu0.md

 The tagless final approach works for the polymorphisms of interpreting a given "grammar", however, it lacks of the facilities to work with multuple separate interpretations, like

 - **compositing separate interpretations**
 - **resolving the dependency relationships among dependent interpretations**
 - **decoupling the dependent interpretations as much as possible**

+To address these problems, I proposed
+- an operation(`grow`) among the algebras to make reductions,
+- a module signature (`FSYM`) very close the shape of `SYM` to composite and decouple interpretations.

-To address this problem, I proposed an operation among the algebras to make reductions, which could be taken advantage of to solve above 3 pain spots fairly easy.
+which could be taken advantage of to solve above 3 pain spots fairly easy.

 ## Introduction